 The top of Mount Royal is divided between the park and two large cemeteries, the Catholic Notre-Dame-des-Neiges cemetery and the nondenominational Mount Royal cemetery.
 Both of these can be interesting walks: together they form a necropolis among the largest in the world.

-The stadium dominates an area now known as Espace pour la vie, which includes the Botanical Garden (best in summertime, but with large greenhouses worth a visit any time of year) and the Insectarium.
-These now form part of the Espace pour la vie, which also groups the new Planetarium and the Biodome; tickets can be bought to enjoy more than one of these installations during a single visit – see the official website grouping them all.
+The stadium dominates an area now known as Espace pour la vie, which includes the Botanical Garden (best in summertime, but with large greenhouses worth a visit any time of year), the Insectarium the Planetarium and the Biodome; tickets can be bought to enjoy more than one of these installations during a single visit – see the official website grouping them all.

 Across Pie-IX from the stadium is the Dufresne-Nincheri museum, originally built as a grand mansion.
 The Olympic park also contains Saputo Stadium, home of the Impact soccer team, a cineplex, the Maurice Richard arena, and also an internationally known, if unofficial, skateboarding venue.